Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 **Final Takeaways**

-Overall, our analysis has demonstrated a significant relationship between average poll support and popular vote share.
-After comparing various models, I found that the model reliant on a candidate’s average poll support had the greatest predictive ability relative to the 2016 election; I then used it to predict the 2020 election.
-Given the linear regression model for average poll support was more predictive than the model incorporating aggregate poll support weighted for higher quality polls and second-quarter GDP, it seems that poll quality is not a major factor in the predictive ability of polls; this is likely a function of poll biases canceling out in large samples of polls.
-Future models should consider applying different weights to polls and 2nd quarter GDP or even incorporating new variables altogether.
+Overall, my analysis has demonstrated that there is a significant relationship between average poll support and popular vote shares.
+After comparing various models, I found that the model reliant on a candidate’s average support had the greatest predictive ability relative to the 2016 election; I then used such a model to predict the 2020 election.
+Given this model was more predictive than the model incorporating aggregate poll support weighted for higher quality polls and second-quarter GDP, it seems that poll quality is not a significant factor in the predictive ability of polls; this is likely a function of poll biases canceling out in large samples of polls.
+Future models should consider applying different weights to polls and 2nd quarter GDP or incorporating new variables altogether.